 Remember to discuss devices such as the Lung Flute and other treatments or lifestyle changes with your doctor before trying them.

-One of the new treatments is stem cell therapy.
-Stem cells, the body’s building blocks, have the unique ability to self-renew and replicate.
-Autologous stem cells, also known as adult stem cells, are derived from the patient’s blood or bone marrow.
-Next, the stem cells are isolated in an on-site lab and returned to the patient intravenously.
-Once returned to the patient, the stem cells can work to promote healing from within the lungs.
+One of the new treatments is cellular therapy.
+Cells, the body’s building blocks, have the unique ability to self-renew and replicate. adult cells, are derived from the patient’s blood.
+Next, the cells are isolated in an on-site lab and returned to the patient intravenously.
+Once returned to the patient, the cells can work to promote healing from within the lungs.

-Stem cell therapy works differently than traditional COPD treatments.
+Cellular therapy works differently than traditional COPD treatments.
 Traditional COPD treatments work to manage COPD symptoms.
-However, stem cell therapy works to promote healing from within the lungs and has the potential to improve lung function and quality of life.
-What makes stem cell therapy remarkable is its potential to directly address lung disease at its source.
+However, cellular therapy works to promote healing from within the lungs and has the potential to improve lung function and quality of life.
+What makes cellular therapy remarkable is its potential to directly address lung disease at its source.

 COPD Treatments and You

 With doctors and researchers continuing to search for better COPD treatments, there is hope for people with COPD.
 If you’re concerned that you may have COPD, emphysema or another chronic lung disease, it’s important to see your doctor.
 Early treatment is essential.
 You and your doctor can work together to develop the best COPD treatment plan for you.
-If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy, contact us at 888-745-6697.